RockstarLang/rockstar/README.md

 Rockstar is designed for creating computer programs that are also song lyrics, and is heavily influenced by the lyrical conventions of 1980s hard rock and power ballads.

+### But why?

+Mainly because if we make Rockstar a real (and completely pointless) programming language, then recruiters and hiring managers won't be able to talk about 'rockstar developers' any more.

+Also 'cos it's kinda fun and any language based on the idea of compiling Meatloaf lyrics has to be worth a look, right?

+Also we can make stickers.
+Who doesn't want a sticker on their laptop saying 'CERTIFIED ROCKSTAR DEVELOPER'?

 ## The Rockstar Language Specification

 Rockstar is intended to give the programmer an unprecedented degree of poetic license when it comes to the composition and structure of their programs.